mibexsoftware/shipit2marketplace/README.md

 ## About

-This Bamboo task creates new versions of your Atlassian plug-ins by uploading them to the Atlassian Marketplace and by providing all necessary information for a new plug-in version like release notes, build number, etc. It supports two ways of creating new plug-in versions:
+This Bamboo task creates new versions of your Atlassian plug-ins by uploading the plug-ins JAR file to the Atlassian Marketplace and by providing all necessary information for a new plug-in version like release notes, build number, etc. automatically.
+It supports two ways of creating new plug-in versions:

 1. You create a release with a new build from the JIRA release panel
 2. You push new commits to a branch (e.g., master) or trigger a Bamboo build manually